rowasc/StarterYii/README.md

 StarterYii
 ==========

-An attempt for simpler yii starter packs
+An attempt on yii starter packs